Grant awarded for “watER dyes” project

 Special mention for doctoral thesis

 We are proud to share that Olivier Gazil received a special mention and a scholarship for his doctoral thesis entitled ‘Interfacial Synthesis of Metal Nanoparticles in Soft Matter Systems’.
-This recognition was awarded for the quality of his doctoral thesis submitted during the academic year 2024 by the University of engineering – Polytechnique Montreal.
+This recognition was awarded for the quality of his doctoral thesis submitted during the academic year 2024 by the University of Engineering – Polytechnique Montreal.
 [Read more]

 Paper on fluorescent probes accepted for ChemComm